Egypt

 Conclusion

 The Egyptian Mau is a cat for the connoisseur.
 They are breathtakingly beautiful, ancient, and possess a primitive grace that is mesmerizing to watch.
-If you earn the love of a Mau, you have earned a loyal protector who will worship you just as their ancestors were worshipped thousands of years ago.
+If you earn the love of a Mau, you have earned a loyal protector who will worship you just as their ancestors were worshipped thousands of years ago—and that is an extraordinary thing.

 Key Characteristics